IB2MS/sql-challenge/README.md

  - For the primary keys, verify that the column is unique.
  - Import each CSV file into its corresponding SQL table.

-GO to EmployeeSQL folder and then click PH_Queries.sql

 ## Data Analysis
  1. List the employee number, last name, first name, sex, and salary of each employee.